SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step2-Configure-Azure/README.md

 Click on Test Connection and test both the OAuth connection settings (GraphConnection and BTPConnection).

 When testing the connection, when prompted for user credentials, use the test user created.
-We are using Test User to test the connection.
+You need to use Test User to test the connection.
 ![plot](./images/azure-users.png)

 ## 8. Create Azure Storage Account